thoughtjunky/iitc-webhook/pokenav/readme.md

-**Original PokeNav Script**
+**Quick Add PokeNav POI by Webhook Script**

 This is a Tampermonkey script that was originally developed by [Forte](https://github.com/pkmngots/iitc-plugins) and subsequently modified by [Sunkast](https://gist.github.com/sunkast/f38961398f91b7a31e4d29e46dd1264a).
-This plugin adds two links into the portal info screen to quickly copy to the clipboard the command to add the selected portal to your PokeNav POI database.
-If the gym is marked as an EX eligible gym, it will also add the modifier to tag it as ex_eligible in PokeNav.
+The original script added two links into the portal info screen to quickly copy to the clipboard the command to add the selected portal to your PokeNav POI database.

-The script adds two buttons to the portal info pane to quick copy PokeNav related commands to the clipboard.

-Depending on what button is selected, it will either copy\
-  $create poi pokestop "`portal name`" `portal latitude` `portal longitude`\
-    or\
-  $create poi gym "`portal name`" `portal latitude` `portal longitude`\
-    or\
-  $create poi gym "`portal name`" `portal latitude` `portal longitude` "`ex_eligible: 1`"\
-      *if gym is marked as EX eligible*
+This script took this concept one step further, but sending the PokeNav POI command directly to your #PokeNav channel, using a Discord webhook.

+Like the script by Sunkast, if the gym is marked as an EX eligible gym, it will also add the modifier to tag it as ex_eligible in PokeNav.

+You will need to add the full URL for your Discord webhook.

+Use this script at your own risk!
+I am not a Javascript programmer (as anyone can quickly see!)
+I simply took some information from the helpful [webpage](https://dev.to/oskarcodes/send-automated-discord-messages-through-webhooks-using-javascript-1p01) by [Oskar Codes](https://github.com/oskar-codes) and plugged it into the existing script.
+It seems to work but I'd happily take any suggestions from people who know what they are doing!